NicoleJackson89/pp1-dream-wedding/README.md

   - The gallery has been added to provide users with supporting images of our work.
   - The border radius was intentional to create a softer, welcoming look to the images.
   - Images in the gallery would be of value to users as they would be a deciding factor of whether or not to contact us to provide a service to them.
-  - I have taken smaller screens into consideration, the gallery become smaller with the number of columns when screen sizes decrease.
+  - I have taken smaller screens into consideration, the gallery becomes smaller with a lower number of columns when screen size decreases.

 ![Gallery](./assets/readme/gallery.png)

 - Contact Us page

-  - The contact us page includes a heading letting users know turn around time once teh form has been submitted.
+  - The contact us page includes a heading letting users know turn around time once the form has been submitted.
 A short quote has been added to the bottom of the section.
   - Our contact details and address using a Google maps link has been added as a feature for users to easily locate us.
   - The enquiry form is for users who wish to be contacted back, they will be required to enter their names, email address and wedding date with the option to enter other details.
-  - Features added to the form will be on the 'send' button where this has been highlighted in a different color when hovered over.
+  - Other features added to the form will be on the 'send' button where this has been highlighted in a different color when hovered over.

 ![Contact us](./assets/readme/contact-us.png)